kev-m/pyCoilGen/docs/source/configuration.md

 ### Generate Cylindrical PCB Output

-The application can optionally generate a PCB wire path that is suitable for wrapping around a cylinder.
+`pyCoilGen` can optionally generate a PCB wire path that is suitable for wrapping around a cylinder.

 - `make_cylindrical_pcb` (Type: `bool`, Default: `False`)